xyflow/xyflow/.changeset/blue-shirts-beg.md

 '@xyflow/svelte': patch
 ---

-Fix updating onConnectEnd and isValidConnection after connection started
+Keep `onConnectEnd` and `isValidConnection` up to date in an ongoing connection